-As alluded to above, it is noteworthy that the precise point was never argued before her during the two-day hearing.
-It was a "novel" point which had occurred to her after the hearing.
-However, she had had the benefit of written submissions from counsel, principally on the issue of whether the "doctrine of sovereign immunity is engaged [] in relation to [] an application [to register ICSID awards]".
-103 Further noteworthy is the fact that Border Timbers did not, on its (cross)appeal, invite the appellate court to uphold her judgment on the "novel" procedural issue, instead focusing its efforts on the sections 2 and 9 arguments.
-104 b.
+As alluded to above, it is noteworthy that this precise point was never argued before her during the 2-day hearing.
+It was a 'novel' point which had occurred to her after the hearing.
+However, she had had the benefit of written submissions from counsel, principally on the issue of whether the 'doctrine of sovereign immunity is engaged [] in relation to [] an application [to register ICSID awards].'101 Of further note is the fact that Border Timbers did not, on its (cross) appeal, invite the appellate court to uphold her judgment on the 'novel' procedural issue, instead focusing its efforts on the sections 2 and 9 arguments.
+102 b.
 ISL i.
 Factual matrix

-ISL concerned a claim brought against the Kingdom of Spain for various violations of the Energy Charter Treaty of 1994 (the "ECT").
+ISL concerned a claim brought against the Kingdom of Spain for various violations of the Energy Charter Treaty of 1994 (the 'ECT').
 The claimants were a Luxembourg company and its Dutch subsidiary which had made major investments in solar power plants in Spain.
 They alleged that Spain had breached its obligations under the ECT of fair and equal treatment by removing tariff advantages to their detriment.
 The claim was referred to arbitration on 22 November 2013.
-The President of the arbitral tribunal was Dr Eduardo Zuleta; the claimants' appointee was Professor Francisco Orrego Vicuña; and Spain's appointee was Mr J. Christopher Thomas OC ("the Tribunal").
+The President of the arbitral tribunal was Dr Eduardo Zuleta; the claimants' appointee was Professor Francisco Orrego Vicuña; and Spain's appointee was Mr J. Christopher Thomas QC ('the Tribunal').
 The arbitration was conducted under the auspices of ICSID and a hearing took place in Paris in October 2016.

 Spain's challenge to the jurisdiction of the tribunal was unanimously rejected.
-The tribunal found for the claimants again unanimously by an award dated 15 June 2018 of approximately EUR 120 million.
+The tribunal found for the claimants, again unanimously, by an award dated 15 June 2018 in the sum of approximately EUR 120 million.

-That award was reduced after rectification based on errors in the calculation of compensation and it was the rectified award that the claimants sought to register in the UK under Article 49(2) of the ICSID Convention (the "ISL Award").
-The award covered damages, costs and interest.
+That award was reduced after rectification based on errors in the calculation of compensation and it was the rectified award that the claimants sought to register in the UK under article 49(2) of the ICSID Convention (the 'ISL Award').
+The award covered damages, costs, and interest.

 Spain then challenged the ISL Award using the annulment process contained in the ICSID Convention claiming that under EU law the tribunal had exceeded its powers relating to jurisdiction.
 A stay ordered pending the annulment hearing was lifted in October 2019 and the ICSID Committee issued its final decision in July 2021.
 The application for annulment failed.
-The ISL Award remains unpaid and ISL sought to have it recognised and enforced in several jurisdictions, notably in Australia, in New York and in London.
+The ISL Award remains unpaid and ISL sought to have it recognized and enforced in several jurisdictions, notably in Australia, in New York, and in London.

-At first instance Fraser J found for ISL in the English Commercial Court.
-In its appeal to the Court of Appeal Spain sought to continue to resist enforcement of the ISL Award in the UK.
-The Court of Appeal heard the Border Timbers and ISL appeals together, and the resulting decision raises novel issues concerning enforcement of ICSID awards and state immunity as discussed in the deep dive into the Court of Appeal's decision set out below.
+At first instance, Fraser J found for ISL in the English Commercial Court.
+In its appeal to the Court of Appeal, Spain sought to continue to resist enforcement of the ISL Award in the UK.
+The Court of Appeal heard the Border Timbers and ISL appeals together, and the resulting ibid [106].